QuTech-Delft/OpenQL/docs/developer/passes.rst

 the actual algorithm that ``run()`` implements.
 Instead, if the implementation of a pass is complex, it's better to make a ``detail`` namespace for the pass-specific types and functions, and leave the pass class as a thin wrapper around it.
-Ideally, these wrappers (and pass registration) can then ultimately be generated, preventing a lot of boilerplate code.
+Ideally, these wrappers can then ultimately be generated, preventing a lot of boilerplate code.
 Even without the generator, it's good to have the boilerplate and documentation generation stuff separate from the actual implementation; the implementation will probably be complex